dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an inherited member (method, getter, setter, or operator) is referenced using `super`, but there’s no member with that name in the superclass chain.
+The analyzer produces this diagnostic when an inherited member (method, getter, setter, or operator) is referenced using `super`, but there's no member with that name in the superclass chain.

 #### Examples